With the development of technology, advertisers have become smarter.

 They paid $30,000 to place Eve cigarettes in Supergirl

 Selling cigarettes to kids

 A huge part of the marketing budget goes out to the stores in signs, posters, and promotions.

-Behind the clerk, you can see the tobacco shelves on the same eye level of the kids.
+Behind the clerk, you can see the tobacco shelves at the same eye level as the kids.

 Research shows that kids who visit convenience stores with tobacco marketing more than twice a week are more likely to smoke.

-There are also cheap cigars with flavors and menthol cigarettes which makes smoking more easy for beginners.
+There are also cheap cigars with flavors and menthol cigarettes which makes smoking easier for beginners.

 The largest neuromarketing experiment ever made

 Martin Lindstrom in his book Buyology explains the details of the largest neuromarketing experiment.